arinbaruah/capital_delivery_model_analysis/README.md

 3. Project Duration Analysis: Investigation of project durations relative to their overall valuations.
 4. Approval Duration Distribution: Assessment of the time required for project approvals across different stages.
 5. Future Project Forecast: Estimation of the number of projects anticipated in the delivery period from 2026 to 2031.

+# Reproduce this analysis

+This analysis can be reproduced by running the following command in the RStudio terminal

+`quarto render cdmr_report_monash.qmd`